-We all have experienced this moment, your project is (almost) finished, so you have to get back to work; networking with recruiters.
+We have all experienced that moment when a project is (almost) completed, and we have to shift our focus back to networking with recruiters.

-As a recruiter, I was 100% dedicated to serving the client.
-I worked project focussed, which means that I start with the opportunity and then find a freelancer who matches.
+As a recruiter, my sole dedication was to serving the client.
+I worked with a project-focused approach, starting with the opportunity and then searching for a freelancer who would be the perfect match.

-For one single opportunity, I had to create a long-list of 50 freelancers.
-My shortlist was 25, so I had to call and meet 25 freelancers.
-If I was lucky, one of them would be placed on the project.
+For each individual opportunity, I had to create a long list of 50 freelancers.
+From there, I would narrow it down to a shortlist of 25, requiring me to make calls and meet with all 25 freelancers.
+If I was fortunate, one of them would be placed on the project.

 Here are the reasons why and how we can deal with it.

 - They need to score.
-Recruiters have targets.
-Targets for calls, meetings and deals.
-This means that a lot of their effort is not focussed on quality, but on quantity.
-You are only one of a thousand.
+Recruiters have targets to meet, such as targets for calls, meetings, and deals.
+As a result, much of their effort is focused on quantity rather than quality.
+You become just one of many candidates in their pipeline.

 How can we deal with it?

 - We don’t need to score.
 Your new network will score for you.
-Our job is to build your network and to improve your personal brand.
-We score when you score.
-We have the same interests.
+Our role is to develop your network and enhance your personal brand.
+Our success is directly tied to yours.
+We share the same interests and objectives.

 - You are the expert.
-You talk to the client directly, we just guide you wherever needed.
-The process is clear and there is no noise on the line.
+You communicate directly with the client while we provide guidance whenever necessary.
+The process is transparent, and there is no interference in communication.

-What I realised when I was working as a recruiter, is that 75% of my time, I was doing sales or I was meeting freelancers, without any opportunity.
-Only 25% of my time I was adding value and making deals.
-I asked myself, why can I not add value 75% of my time and do sales only 25% of my time.
+What I realized during my time as a recruiter is that 75% of my time was spent on sales activities and meeting with freelancers, without any actual opportunities.
+Only 25% of my time was dedicated to adding value and closing deals.
+I asked myself, why couldn’t I allocate 75% of my time to adding value and focus only 25% on sales?

-I want to spend all my time on adding value for you.
+My aim is to dedicate all my time to adding value for you.